kylecuberg/Zebraprinter/README.md

 For most items, there will be an associated .bat file.
 This is a command line prompt that runs the python script for you.

 For the remaining items, there is an excel file.
 Enter the serials in the first column, and hit the macro button to print those serials.
-THe "manual" macro in the excel file is the only script that does not reference SPARC.
+The "manual" macro in the excel file is the only script that does not reference SPARC.
 Instead, it simply takes the given serials and barcodes & outputs the labels.

 NOTE: Each time the excel macro gets run, the file will autosave before the script executes.

+NOTE: These execution methods have only been validated on Windows.

 ## ToDo

-- [] Add "manual" macro to xlsb
+- [ ] Add "manual" macro to xlsb
-- [] Dynamic referencing in xlsb macro to prevent needing to edit macro for each new user?
+- [ ] Dynamic referencing in xlsb macro to prevent needing to edit macro for each new user?
-- [] Update qrtext.sn to be mirror processboxlabel generalization
+- [x] Update qrtext.sn to be mirror processboxlabel generalization
-- [X] Update qrtext.boxlabel to be mirror processboxlabel generalization
+- [x] Update qrtext.boxlabel to be mirror processboxlabel generalization
 - [x] Update wo.py to use qrtext class
-- [] Add pouch to qrtext class
+- [ ] Add pouch to qrtext class
-- [] Update pouch.py to use qrtext class
+- [ ] Update pouch.py to use qrtext class
-- [X] V1/V2 cells stored differently, need alt query
+- [x] V1/V2 cells stored differently, need alt query